jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/11-indonesia.md

 Its pepper are small-grained, but heavy and superior to that of Tapan (Eastern Java).

 It has no regular government.
-This causes people to be criminals which then drives away foreign traders.
+This causes people to be criminals.
+This is why foreign traders rarely go there.

 <!-- Notes.
 1)